 Who can apply for a licence?

 NZICA members with a Certificate of Public Practice (CPP) can apply for a licence.

 A non-NZICA member can also apply for a licence if they are either:

 - A member of a "recognised body" such as RITANZ; or

 - A practising member of a religious society or order whose doctrines or beliefs preclude membership of any organisation or body other than the religious society or order of which they are a member

 To be granted a licence, a person must then meet the prescribed minimum standards.
 They must also be "fit and proper" to hold a licence.

-Licences are subject to "licence conditions" covering such matters as ongoing competency and training, compliance with relevant standards relating to insolvency engagements.
+Licences are subject to "licence conditions" covering such matters as ongoing competency and training and compliance with relevant standards relating to insolvency engagements.

 Each licence must also include a condition specifying the types of insolvency engagements in respect of which the person is authorised to act under their licence.
 The Registrar is required to maintain a register of licensed insolvency practitioners.

-In the interim, if you have any queries or concerns, please contact us at firstname.lastname@example.org
+If you have any questions regarding insolvency practitioner licensing, please contact us at firstname.lastname@example.org